-Perhaps, this traditional method is very known in the country, especially in teaching kids how to save money.
+This traditional method may be very known in the country, especially in teaching kids how to save money.

-Having a piggy bank teaches you the value of saving at an early age, but this does not mean that you do not need a bank account anymore.
+Having a piggy bank teaches you the value of saving at an early age, but you still need a bank account.
 It is still advised to have one for security.

-On the other hand, there is a proposed bill about anti coin hoarding in the Philippines.
-If possible, avoid saving many coins.
-It can be better to put them on a bank after reaching a certain amount.
+On the other hand, there is a proposed bill about anti-coin hoarding in the Philippines.
+Save only a few coins.
+Putting them in a bank can be better after reaching a certain amount.

 3. Avoid impulse buying

 Impulse buying is an unusual urge to buy something you do not need.
 It is more of a 'want' than a 'need.'
-When you do impulse buying, you are forced to get out of your usual budget, and it is not helpful.
+When you do impulse buying, you are forced to get out of your usual budget, which could be more helpful.

 The next time you get inside a mall, make sure you need it before buying it.
-Instead of paying money for your unnecessary 'wants,' deposit it on the bank.
+Instead of paying money for your unnecessary 'wants,' deposit it in the bank.

 4. Rethink your need for a credit card